KeltecCNC/CP33-Holster/README.md

 # CP33-Holster
 DESCRIPTION:
 A simple printable holster that can be attached to most standard 3X3 hole holster hardware (Like Tek-Lok™) Designed for right handed use.
-Simply mirror the file for a left side mountable version
+Simply mirror the file for a left side mountable version.

 DISCLAIMER:
 By using any of these files, you agree to the following: